Language Model as Planner and Formalizer under Constraints: Introduction

 \section{Introduction}

 Large language models (LLMs) have garnered attention in recent years for their capabilities in planning domains.
-An intuitive methodology, \textit{LLM-as-planner}, directly generates a plan given a description of the domain and the problem in an end-to-end manner.
+An intuitive methodology, \textit{LLM-as-Planner}, directly generates a plan given a description of the domain and the problem in an end-to-end manner.
 While the algorithmic nature of formal planning tasks significantly challenge LLM planners \cite{valmeekam2024planbench,kambhampati2024llms}, the emergence of reasoning LLMs has shown improved performance \cite{valmeekam2024llmscantplanlrms,huang-zhang-2025-limit} but lacks interpretability and control.
-Another methodology, \textit{LLM-as-formalizer}, instead translates the input description into some formal languages such as the Planning Definition Language (PDDL) \cite{xie2023translating,liu2023llm+,zhang-etal-2024-pddlego,zhang-etal-2024-proc2pddl,zhu2024language}.
+Another methodology, \textit{LLM-as-Formalizer}, instead translates the input description into some formal languages \cite{xie2023translating,liu2023llm+,zhang-etal-2024-pddlego,zhang-etal-2024-proc2pddl,zhu2024language}.
 This formal representation can then be passed into a solver which then outputs a plan deterministically, providing more interpretability, control, and promising performance.

-As a recent, nascent research direction, most previous work relies on standard planning benchmarks, some having existed for decades, where environments are described in a generic, homogeneous, simplistic manner.
+As a recent, nascent research direction, most previous work relies on standard planning benchmarks, many of which have existed for decades, where environments are described in a generic, homogeneous, simplistic manner.
 This is a critical issue because the simplicity of the data may lead to overestimation of the planning or formalizing ability of an LLM.
 While existing benchmarks enable proof of concept, they are distant from real-life planning instructions that commonly include idiosyncratic requirements inflicted by the user or the resources.